 Nothing says fall like the smell of baking pumpkin bread!
 It’s one of the most welcoming smells around.
-Before fall slips into winter, try making a fragrant loaf of this moist pumpkin bread.
+Before fall slips into winter, try making a fragrant loaf of this moist pumpkin chocolate chip bread.
 Actually, I love pumpkin bread year ‘round!
 But since there are pumpkins in my picture, I’m reminded of fall so you get the recipe now!

 I learned to make pumpkin bread when I was 9.
-It was actually the first recipe I typed on my dad’s old German typewriter to put in my recipe box.
-I typed it on my dad’s old German typewriter and I still have the original recipe I typed and it makes me smile when I come across the recipe card because I spelled it "pumkin".
+It was actually the first recipe I typed on a card to put in my recipe box.
+I typed it on my dad’s old German typewriter and I still have the original recipe.
+It makes me smile every time I come across the recipe card because I spelled it "pumkin".
 I’ve been making pumpkin bread a long time!

-This quick bread is moist, dense and flavorful.
+This quick pumpkin chocolate chip bread is moist, dense and flavorful.
 You can add all sorts of yummy things to the recipe: nuts, apples, chocolate chips.
 At our house there’s a debate.
 I’m the purist who likes my pumpkin bread without the extras.
 The rest of my family likes added chocolate chips.
 You get to choose!

 When mixing the batter, you’ll start by measuring your dry ingredients into a separate bowl.
 We suggest using this method to measure your flour.
 Next beat together the sugar and shortening and then add eggs, milk and vanilla until well blended.
 Be careful you don’t over mix the batter.
 Stir just until the dry ingredients disappear.

 The secrets to avoid tough pumpkin bread are simple.
 Most importantly, don’t over-mix the batter.
 Mixing too much with give you a tougher product and may even create a peak.
 Sugar and shortening, in our recipe are both tenderizing agents which will help the bread have a tender crumb.

 Line your pan